WalletScrutiny/WalletScrutinyCom/_android/com.blockchain.edcwallet.md

 ---

+**Update 2023-12-05**

+Apparently, the homepage for this app is no longer online, thus corroborating the findings as indicated below.

+**Previous Review 2023-01-02**

 ### App Description

 > The multi-currency Blockchain.mn wallet supports working with EDC coins and tokens created on the EDC Blockchain platform.